-There are a number of things any candidate should do before applying for a position.
+There are a number of things any candidate should do before applying for a teaching position.
 Contact local colleges or your alma mater and offer to present a seminar of your work-then make the time to do it.
-There is never a good time in your schedule to do this, but the practice is invaluable and most colleges would be happy to have a free seminar speaker.
-While there, show them your CV, teaching philosophy, and research interests (see below) and ask for constructive criticism and suggestions for your job search.

-- Once you have seen an ad that is tempting, do a little homework and soul searching.
+There is never a good time in your schedule to do this, but the practice is invaluable, and most colleges are happy to have a free seminar speaker.
+While there, solicit comments on your curriculum vitae (CV), and statements of teaching philosophy, and research interests (see below) and ask for constructive criticism and suggestions for your job search.
+Once you have seen an ad that is tempting, do a little homework and soul searching.
 Ask yourself how far you really want to stretch yourself.
-For example, if the ad is for a geneticist and you are a biochemist who happens to use Drosophila tissue.... could you really teach genetics? - Consult Science Citation Index's year-end report, the geographical listing, which has a state-by-state listing of that year's publications from each department of every institution in the country.
+For example, if the ad is for a geneticist and you are a biochemist who happens to use Drosophila tissue-could you really teach genetics?

+Consult in the geographical listing, Science Citation Index's year end report,4 which has a state-by-state listing of that year's publications from each department of every institution in the country.
 Compare the school in question to others with which you are familiar.
-This will give you an idea of the level of research at the school in question. - Use the Council on Undergraduate Research's Directory of Biology Departments.
-It is a very impressive list of most of the top PUIs in the country and it gives a great deal of information about the available equipment and research interests of the faculty.
+This will give you an idea of the quantity of research expected at the school in question.

+Use the Council on Undergraduate Research's Directory of Biology Departments.5 It lists most of the top primarily undergraduate institutions in the country and gives a great deal of information about the available equipment and research interests of the faculty.

-- Use Peterson's Guide to Four Year Colleges to learn about their students in areas such as geographic and ethnic diversity, average SAT scores, etc. This Guide also lists the school's endowment which will give you a feeling for how deep the school's pockets may be when it come time for negotiations of salary and set-up money. - Call the chair of the department, or the chair of the search committee, to ask some general questions.
+Use Peterson's Guide to Four Year Colleges6 to learn about the students in their geographic and ethnic diversity, average SAT scores, etc. The information on the school's endowment will give you a feeling for how deep the school's pockets may be when it come time for negotiations of salary and setup money.

+Call the chair of the department, or the chair of the search committee, to ask some general questions.
 The fact that you called will probably be recorded in your file.
-You can try to get a better understanding of the job: which courses you would teach; how many contact hours you would be expected to maintain; whether there is a research lab available or in the planning stage; whether there is any set-up money; how many majors the department has, etc. - Surprisingly, most college and university libraries have a microfiche collection of catalogs from every school in the country.
-Catalogs allow you to find out who teaches which courses, what courses are offered, who teaches them, and how often.
+You can try to get a better understanding of the job: which courses you would teach; how many contact hours you would be expected to maintain; whether there is a research lab available or in the planning stage; whether there is any set-up money; how many majors the department has, etc.

+Most academic libraries have a microfiche collection of catalogs from every school in the country.
+Catalogs allow you to find out who teaches which courses, what courses are offered, and how often.
 You can also get a feeling for the history of the college, any areas of special pride, and read the school's mission statement.
-Increasingly, PUIs are presenting information on WWW home pages which is an easy format to utilize.
+Most undergraduate institutions present information on World Wide Web (WWW) home pages.
 All of this information comes in handy when you are writing your cover letter.